webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Computer-Programming.md

 ---
 aliases:
 - Computer Programming
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/0
-  - Abilities
+- Ability/Tier/Low
-  - Abilitiesnabler
+- Ability/Categories/Task
 ---

-# Computer Programming
+## Computer Programming
 You are trained in using (and exploiting) computer software, you know one or more computer languages well enough to write basic programs, and you are fluent in internet protocol.
+Enabler.